-American mail order catalogs offer a very useful time line on changing fashion trends.
-German mail order catalogs in 1941 still featured many of the styles of the 1930s.
-Knickers were still worn, but declining in popularity.
-Long pants were becoming increasingly common.
+American mail order catalogs and advertisements offer a very useful time line on changing fashion trends.
+Advdertising continues to be somewhat less common than earlier or later, we assume a result of the War.
+American mail order catalogs in 1945 still featured some of the styles of the 1930s, but we notice a range of changes.
+Knickers were still worn to a limited extent, but had declined markedly in popularity.
+Long pants were becoming increasingly standard for boys.
 Younger boys still wore short pants, especially in the summer.
-A McCalls patterns.
-Sears still had long stockings and Eton collars, but they were becoming increasingly common.
+Here social class was a factor.
+A McCalls patterns shows boys' overcoats, worn with shiort pants and ankle socks.
+Sears still had long stockings and Eton collars, but they were rapidly disappearing.
+This is reflected both in the space devoted to these styles as well as independently in the photographic record.

 We notice Eton collars still pictured in Sears ads, but we are not sure they were still offered for sale,